September 27, 2018 |5 min read

 Luckily for you and Fluffy, early detection and treatment of kidney disease can lead to a longer, happier, healthier life.
 Treating kidney disease of any sort is going to include making sure that your furry friend drinks plenty of water and takes any medications prescribed by the vet.

-If you have a finicky drinker, here is a list of ideas to help her drink up.
+If you have a finicky drinker, view some ideas to help her drink up.
 You may need to change her diet to a more kidney-friendly one, as well.

 Always follow your trusted vet for information when it comes to kidney disease risks, treatments, and tests for your unique cat.
 Every cat responds differently to illnesses and treatments, so be sure to ask a veterinarian if you have any questions how to help your kitty.